Zuzanna Osika

 The HIPPO Lab aims to build trustworthy, just, and interpretable AI-based decision-support for decision makers in the domain of public policy design, specifically in the areas of climate change mitigation and adaptation policies.

-Since the world is complex and the issues we deal with usually include multiple stakeholders with conflicting objectives, we use algorithms to solve multi-objective decision-making problems.
+Since the world is complex and the issues the lab works on usually include multiple stakeholders with conflicting objectives, we use algorithms to solve multi-objective decision-making problems.
 Additionally, we aim to design adaptive policies, which are flexible to changing climate.
-For all of these reasons, our lab uses Multi-Objective Reinforcement Learning algorithms to produce many policies, which offer different trade-offs and offer more information to the decision-makers.
+For all of these reasons, I use Multi-Objective Reinforcement Learning algorithms to produce many policies, which offer different trade-offs and offer more information to the decision-makers in a transparent and explainable manner.

 In contract to single-objective algorithms (majority of ML models), allowing algorithms to optimize for multiple objectives can represent the complexities of the real-world problems better and produce more robust and unbiased solutions.
 Unfortunately, these algorithms output a set of optimal solutions, where each offers trade-offs between conflicting objectives.
 These trade-offs are often hard to interpret and trust by the stakeholders/decision makers, especially when the decisions may affects the wide society.
-My PhD project aims to build decision-support methods and tools that enable easy exploration of the outputs of multi-objective reinforcement learning algorithms by decision makers, making the human-AI interaction successful.
+My PhD project aims to build decision-support methods and tools that enable easy exploration of the outputs of multi-objective reinforcement learning algorithms by decision makers, allowing MORL to be applied in real-world decision making.
 Additionally, these tools would allow to build confidence in designing public policies based on AI recommendations.
+The applicability of MORL is currently one of the biggest bottlenecks of these algorithms and I’m trying to address this big gap.

-In my research, I aim to combine technical research (developing tools and methods) with user studies and AI-human interactions.
+In my research, I apply AI (developing tools and methods) to solve real-world problems, while always taking into account decision-makers.
 In my opinion, combination of technical research with more qualitative research on humans’ needs when interacting with AI is a crucial step with ongoing AI-revolution.
 For specific projects within my PhD, please refer to My PhD Projects tab in the menu.

 Research interests